tyonas9/MLE-8/assignments/week-12-mlops/README.md

 <img src="img/sebastian-ramirez.jpg" alt="drawing" width="400"/>
 </p>

+## Algorithm Understanding
+### How does the Prophet Algorithm differ from an LSTM?
+#### Answer :
+The LSTM prediction is based on a set of last values, we are therefore less prone to variance due to seasonality and already consider the current trend.
+In contrast to that, the prophet model is doing a good job modeling as an additive system and finding out and displaying seasonalities.

+### Why does an LSTM have poor performance against ARIMA and Profit for Time Series?
+#### Answer :
+LSTM based RNNs are difficult to interpret and it is challenging to gain intuition into their behaviour.
+Also, careful hyperparameter tuning is required in order to achieve good results

+## Interview Readiness
+### What is exponential smoothing and why is it used in Time Series Forecasting?
+#### Answer :
+Exponential Smoothing Methods are a family of forecasting models.
+They use weighted averages of past observations to forecast new values.
+The idea is to give more importance to recent values in the series.
+Thus, as observations get older in time, the importance of these values get exponentially smaller.

+### What is stationarity?
+What is seasonality?
+Why Is Stationarity Important in Time Series Forecasting?
+#### Answer :
+Stationarity means that the statistical properties of a time series (or rather the process generating it) do not change over time.
+Stationarity is important because many useful analytical tools and statistical tests and models rely on it.

+Seasonality is a characteristic of a time series in which the data experiences regular and predictable changes that recur every calendar year.
+Any predictable fluctuation or pattern that recurs or repeats over a one-year period is said to be seasonal.

+Stationarity is important in time series forcasting because It can help us to understand the data better and choose a better range of parameter values for the model.

+### How is seasonality different from cyclicality?
+#### Answer :
+Cyclicality is predicitable, whereas seasonality is not.

 # Acknowledgement & Reference

 - This assignment is adapted from [Deploying and Hosting a Machine Learning Model with FastAPI and Heroku](https://testdriven.io/blog/fastapi-machine-learning/)